|Birthname||Elisabeth Carlotta Helena Berta Bunnenberg|

 In 1961, she participated as the representative of Germany in the Eurovision Song Contest with the song "Einmal sehen wir uns wieder", which only reached 13th place with three points.
 Fifty-six years old at the time, she held the record of the oldest participant at Eurovision until 2008.

 Throughout the 1960s, she toured Europe, the United States and Canada, until her farewell tour Goodbye memories in 1967.
 Lale Andersen died of a heart attack in Vienna on 29 August 1972, aged 67.

 Sy Scholfield cites birth certificate reproduced in "Wie einst Lili Marleen: das Leben der Lale Andersen" by Gisela Lehrke (Henschel, 2002), p.
 8: "am dreiundzwanzigsten März des Jahres tausend neunhundert fünf vormittags um acht ein halb ein Mädchen geboren worden sei und daß das Kind die Vornamen Liese-Lotte Helene Berta erhalten habe."

-[Abridged translation: "a girl was born on the twenty-third of March in the year nineteen hundred and five in the morning at half eight (seven-thirty) with the name Liese-Lotte Helene Berta"].
+[Abridged translation: "a girl was born on the twenty-third of March in the year nineteen hundred and five in the morning at eight an a half (8.30) with the name Liese-Lotte Helene Berta"].